ondra-vaic/Steering-AI-Documentation/docs/4_documentation-core/5_queries/0_distance-queries.md

 ## Implementing a Neighbor Query

-To implement your own query, create a class implementing the `INeighborQueryJobRunner` interface.
+To implement your own query, create a struct implementing the `INeighborQueryJobRunner` interface.
 Mark it with `[JobWrapper]`, this will make it show up in the editor.
 The schedule method is expected to schedule a job which finds neighbors and writes them to the `neighbors` array.
 All the data necessary to find the neighbors is inside `NeighborQueryParams`.

 ```csharp title="MyNeighborQueryJobWrapper.cs"
 [JobWrapper]